-Chris is Regional Managing Editor of Trinity Mirror North West & North Wales as well as Senior Managing Editor, Trinity Mirror Regionals.
+Chris is Managing Editor, Live Network, Reach Regionals at Reach PLC.
 He started his journalistic career as a junior reporter on the Bradford Telegraph & Argus in 1974.
 During his reporting career, he covered many regional, national and international stories, including the first murder, arrest, trial and appeal of Yorkshire Ripper Peter Sutcliffe, the attempted assassination of the Pope, the miners’ strike and six general elections.
 He has been a primary school governor since 1998, vice-chair for about 12 years and has been chair for about five years as well as chair of the curriculum committee for more than eight.